Bun integration

 > communitytoolkit-bun (CommunityToolkit.Aspire.Hosting.Bun)> Other results listed as selectable options...#:package CommunityToolkit.Aspire.Hosting.Bun@*<PackageReference Include="CommunityToolkit.Aspire.Hosting.Bun" Version="*" />Add Bun app

-Section titled “Add Bun app”To add a Bun application to your app host, use the AddBunApp extension method:
+Section titled “Add Bun app”Add a Bun application to your app host using the AddBunApp extension method:

 var builder = DistributedApplication.CreateBuilder(args);

-- workingDirectory: The path to the directory containing your Bun application
+- workingDirectory: The path to the directory containing your Bun application, relative to the AppHost project.

 By default, the integration looks for an index.ts file as the entrypoint.